jongann-lee/jongann-lee.github.io/content/_index.md

           date_start: '2024-06-15'
           date_end: '2024-10-14'
           description: |2-
+              * Designed a novel 2‑DoF ankle exoskeletonwith a compliantmechanism to enable inversion and eversionmovements aswell as dorsiflexion and plantarflexion.
-              * Created a 2-DoF ankle exoskeleton using compliant mechanisms to allow the user's foot to perform inversion and eversion.
+              * Built a prototype using 3D printing and integrated it with the existing PERL ankle exoskeleton to confirm the desired performance

         - title: Undergraduate Intern
           company: Interactive and Networked Robotics Laboratory(Prof. Dongjun Lee)